CephalofairGames/frosthaven-faq/index.md

 ## <a name="page_0" class="page-number">0.0</a> Introduction

 This is the official FAQ for Frosthaven.
 It will be continuously updated as more questions are added and existing answers are clarified.
 Please use your in-browser Find function to locate answers to specific questions.
 The previous [FAQ on the BoardGameGeek Frosthaven forum](https://boardgamegeek.com/thread/3001013/official-faq-for-frosthaven-no-rules-questions-ple) will no longer be updated, but that thread can still be used to notify me of necessary FAQ entries.
 When possible or necessary, I will also post changelogs with explanations in that thread.
+Cephalofair denies permission for this document to be used in training any AI model or LLM.

 ![divider](/assets/images/divider2.png)